 The A2 flight jacket have one piece back, 2 piece sleeves.
 Talon nickel finish zipper with leather puller tabs, single entry pocket with luxurious curved shape flaps.
 Epaulets boxed stitched, 1 3/4" tapering down to 1 1/2".
 Hanger loop boxed stitch through and through.
 Stand up collar, snapped down collar tips.
 8-10 stitches per inch, reinforced pockets corners and wind flap, provide solid construction that backed by life time warrantee.

-Its lining of 100% cotton and 100% wool knit cuffs & waistband is also true to the original.
-Finish touch of A/N inspection stamp and Air Corp stamp on the lining.
+The A-2 jacket have lining of 100% cotton and 100% wool knit cuffs & waistband is also true to the original.
+Finish touch of ther A-2 flight leather jacket are A/N inspection stamp and Air Corp stamp on the lining.

-If you like to create your personal specifications or modified colors, shape or components please visit the A-2 custom made jacket page.
+If you like to create your personal specifications A2 jacketor modified colors, shape or components please select the A-2 jacket custom made details bellow.

 Excellent quality of product and service Review by Steve Roth